-Line 7-Acquisition Expenses of Life Insurance Companies for Qualified Foreign Contracts rules of section 848(e)(5)) must be capitalized and amortized by applying the treatment generally required under generally accepted accounting principles (and as if this rule applied to such contracts for all applicable tax years).
+Line 7-Acquisition Expenses of Life Insurance Companies for Qualified Foreign Contracts

+For ACE, acquisition expenses of life insurance companies for qualified foreign contracts (as defined in section 807(e)(4) without regard to the treatment of reinsurance contract rules of section 848(e)(5)) must be capitalized and amortized by applying the treatment generally required under generally accepted accounting principles (and as if this rule applied to such contracts for all applicable tax years).
 Subtract the ACE expense (if any) from the regular tax expense and enter the result on line 7.
 If the ACE expense is more than the regular tax expense, enter the result as a negative amount.